PrincetonUniversity/lucid/docs/setup.md

 The VM build process takes an hour or two on a laptop, especially if you are also compiling p4 studio.

+*Note: if you have a Princeton google account, you can download a pre-built VM image with Lucid and the Tofino SDE here: https://drive.google.com/file/d/1wu8PjGdebsHAlj6JwlX0iWp8IFmkx38j/view?usp=sharing.
+Download that, put it in ``/vm``, and skip to "using the VM".*

 ### To build a lucid only VM

 In ``./vm``, run ``buildbox.sh interpreter`` to build ``lucid.box`` -- a vagrant box / appliance.
 Then, run ``setupvm.sh`` to create a local vm from the box.